WVIR-CD

 WVIR-CD (channel 35) is a low-power, Class A television station in Charlottesville, Virginia, United States.
-It is a translator of dual NBC/CW+ affiliate WVIR-TV (channel 29) which is owned by Gray Television.
+It is a translator of dual NBC/CW+ affiliate WVIR-TV (channel 29) which is owned by Gray Media.
 WVIR-CD's transmitter is located on Carters Mountain south of Charlottesville; its parent station maintains studios on East Market Street (US 250 Business) in downtown.

 History

 The station began its life as charter Pax TV affiliate WADA-LP on August 31, 1998.
 It first aired an analog signal on UHF channel 55 and later moved to UHF channel 27.
 In late-March 2005, owner Tiger Eye Broadcasting sold the station to Gray Television who proceeded to change the call letters to WAHU-CA. The station became a Fox affiliate and was integrated with CBS affiliate WCAV (channel 19) and ABC affiliate WVAW-LP (channel 16).
 Prior to WAHU's affiliation switch, Fox was available on cable from WTTG in Washington, D.C.
 That station was considered the default affiliate for the market and is still seen on cable due to "significantly viewed" status from the Federal Communications Commission (FCC).
 (Pax TV's successor, Ion Television, returned to the market on October 1, 2018, on WCAV's fourth subchannel.)
 Since 2006, the three stations have been the flagship of University of Virginia sports.

 On December 28, 2006, WAHU launched its digital signal on UHF channel 40.
 While providing an over-the-air standard definition Fox feed on its first digital subchannel, the station began airing a dedicated MyNetworkTV channel on a new second one.
 Following this addition, the station shifted several programs to the digital subchannel.
-Prior to the addition of WAHU-DT2, the network was added on September 5, 2006 as a secondary affiliation on the main channel.
+Prior to the addition of WAHU-DT2, the network was added on September 5, 2006, as a secondary affiliation on the main channel.
 As part of the launch, Comcast moved WTTG from channel 9 to channel 18 in order to give WAHU the lower channel location.